maniknarang/web-attacks/README.md

 ## Run

-- Open up a terminal and run `node index.js`
+Open up two terminals

-- Load `http://index.lvh.me:3000/` on your browser
+- Run `node index.js` on first and load `http://index.lvh.me:3000/` on your browser

+- Run `node dogs.js` on second and load `http://dogs.lvh.me:3010/dogs.html` on your browser

 ## Exploit